|

 Mary Queen of Scots being forced into abdicating in favour

 of her infant son, James VI.
+It was some

 years before James VI reached his majority and took hold